 Part C coverage

-Medicare Advantage or Medicare Part C is an alternative to original Medicare that combines Part A and Part B. To attract subscribers, many Medicare Advantage plans will offer dental, hearing, vision, and even fitness benefits.
+Medicare Advantage or Medicare Part C is an alternative to original Medicare that combines Part A and Part B. To attract subscribers, many Medicare Advantage plans offer dental, hearing, vision, and even fitness benefits.

 Examples of services Medicare Advantage plans may cover related to vision include: